 Terwilliger currently serves as Vice President, Clinical Services at Montefiore Medical Center in NY, where he is responsible for faculty and community physician practices including operations, revenue cycle, strategy, practice acquisitions and program growth and development.

-He has a proven track record of leadership, strategic vision and operational results at first-rate healthcare institutions that include Indiana University Health Methodist and University Hospitals, the University of Pittsburgh Medical Center, USC University Hospital, and UCLA Health System.
+He has deep experience in leadership, strategic vision and operational results at first-rate healthcare institutions that include Indiana University Health Methodist and University Hospitals, the University of Pittsburgh Medical Center, USC University Hospital, and UCLA Health System.
 He has also held roles that include Executive Vice President of the UPMC Cancer Center and Vice President of Cancer Services at Indiana University Health.